 An illustration of the Divine Comedy by Giovanni di Paolo (1403 ca. – 1482), in a manuscript now in the British Library.
 At the left, Beatrice, Dante’s guide through heaven, introduces him to St Bernard, while at the right, the Angel Gabriel speaks to the Virgin Mary; below them are St Peter and St Anne.
 (Paradiso XXXII, 133-135; public domain image from Wikimedia Commons.)

-Fr Anselmo Lentini OSB (1901-89), a monk of Monte Cassino and a skilled Latinist, headed the subcommittee which revised the Latin hymns of the Divine Office as part of the general revision of the liturgy after Vatican II.
+Fr Anselmo Lentini OSB (1901-89), a monk of Monte Cassino and a skilled Latinist, headed the subcommittee that revised the Latin hymns of the Divine Office as part of the general revision of the liturgy after Vatican II.
 It cannot be denied that the group made many questionable decisions in their collective work, not the least of which is that Lentini himself became the single most represented author in the new corpus of hymns, by a margin of four-to-one over second-place Prudentius, and almost five-to-one over third-place St Ambrose.
 However, one of his best ideas was to translate this text into Latin, so it could be used as a hymn for the Saturday Office of the Virgin; the first part, which is assigned to Matins, would also be highly appropriate for today’s feast.

 Here is the Latin text, and a prose translation.